Passage-Chain/community/committee-steering/README.md

 - Review, discuss, and address community feedback
 - Review and prioritize projects
-- Review any new Github Discussions
-- Open up to questions from participants
+- Open up for questions/discussion from participants

 ## Leadership